fearlessgeekmedia/fgshell/README.md

 # fgshell

-A shell written in JavaScript that probably shouldn't exist, but does.
+A Unix shell with modern features like fuzzy history search and interactive file picker—written in JavaScript/Bun because apparently we can.

 ## What is this?

-`fgshell` is a functional Unix shell implementation written mostly in JavaScript/Bun.
-It includes pipes, redirections, job control, aliases, history, file picker, and more.
-It's designed to be a usable interactive shell despite the obvious architectural absurdity of writing one in JavaScript.
+`fgshell` is a functional Unix shell implementation written in JavaScript/Bun.
+It has everything you expect from a shell (pipes, redirections, job control, scripting) plus some genuinely useful features that bash/zsh don't have out of the box:

+- **Interactive file picker** (Ctrl+N) with live preview
+- **Fuzzy history search** (Ctrl+R) with Fuse.js
+- **SQLite history database** with timestamps, exit codes, and command duration
+- **Customizable prompts** with color support

 ## Why?

-Because why not?
-Some projects are born from necessity.
-This one was born from the question "could we?"
+A shell that searches your command history with fuzzy matching, remembers which directory you ran commands in, and lets you visually browse files without leaving the shell—all without installing 50 plugins.
+It's a shell designed for the 2020s, not the 1970s.

 ## Features

+### The Cool Stuff
+- **📂 Interactive file picker** (Ctrl+N) — visually browse files and directories with live preview
+- **🔍 Fuzzy history search** (Ctrl+R) — search commands by any part of the command, powered by Fuse.js
+- **💾 SQLite history database** — persistent history with timestamps, exit codes, and execution duration
+- **🎨 Customizable prompts** — full color support and variable expansion
+- **💻 Embedded JavaScript REPL** — `js` command for quick JavaScript evaluation

+### Standard Shell Features
 - **Command execution** with proper process spawning
 - **Pipes and redirection**: `|`, `>`, `>>`, `<`
 - **Background jobs**: `cmd &` and `jobs`, `fg`, `bg` builtins